India company formation

 14. Obtain the Certificate of Commencement of Business.

-Corporate Bank Account Setup
+Corporate Bank Account opening in India

-Service Tax Registration
+Service Tax

-Tax Free IT companies in India
+Tax free IT companies in India

 Investment in Indian market

-Entry Strategies for Foreign Investors
+Entry Strategies for Foreign Investors to Start Operations in India